hallofdreams/hallofdreams.github.io/_posts/2024-07-04-Train-To-Hell-one-shot-rpg.md

   <tr>
    <td>6
    </td>
    <td><strong>Thrillseeker: </strong>You do not have a normal response to danger.
 You always want to up the stakes, for your own thrills.
 If a situation is dangerous, find a way to make it more so.
 Provoke that demon.
 Set off the trap.
 See why the priest is so scared of the black box.
-Make sure <em>you</em> survive, but if others get hurt, who cares?
+Make sure you survive, but if others get hurt, who cares?
    </td>
   </tr>
 </table>